 Do you want to start a company but don’t know what business entity is best for your needs?
 There are many different types of company structures that provide various legal and tax benefits.
-One type of structure, the limited liability company (LLC), has become very popular in recent years because it offers an easy way to form a new business while also limiting personal liability.
+One type of structure, the limited liability company (LLC), has become very popular in recent years.
+This is because it offers an easy way to form a new business while also limiting personal liability.
 However, before you decide on an LLC, there are six factors that you should consider.

 Do You Need Liability Protection For Your Company?

 When setting up an LLC company, one of the first things to consider is whether you will need liability protection for your business.
-If it’s a corporation, then LLCs will not help very much with personal liability because shareholders in corporations have limited liability just as they do have an LLC company structure.
+If it’s a corporation, then LLCs will not help very much with personal liability.
+This is because shareholders in corporations have limited liability just as they do have an LLC company structure.
 However, if you form a sole proprietorship or partnership and do nothing else, you will be personally liable for all of the debts and obligations incurred by your business.

 If you need liability protection, an LLC may not be right for you either because it does not protect members from any personal liabilities they would incur due to their own actions (e.g., contracting with someone to do work that results in injury or damage to another person).
 If you want an LLC company structure that provides maximum personal liability protection, it is best to form a limited partnership or corporation.